 Things are a bit different today.
-Microsoft still updates its Office suite on a regular basis – the most recent being Office 2016, which can be bought from the Microsoft Store for £119.99 or Amazon for £107.99, on a physical disc or as a download.
+Microsoft still updates its Office suite on a regular basis – the most recent being Office 2016, which can be bought from the Microsoft Store for around £120 or Amazon, on a physical disc or as a download.

-That makes figuring out which version of Office to use and how much it’s worth paying more than a little confusing, so let’s try to clear things up.
+That makes figuring out which version of Office to use and how much it’s worth paying more than a little confusing.
+But we're here to clear things up.

-A one-off price for Microsoft Office Home and Student 2016 may seem like the best option if you want to pay up front for an office suite.
+A one-off price for Microsoft Office Home and Student 2016 may be the best option if you want to pay up front for an office suite.

 This suite gives you the most recent versions of Word, Excel, PowerPoint and OneNote, meant for one PC only (Mac also comes with Outlook).

-Microsoft added a number of new features onto Office, including the ability for multiple users to edit one document together.
+Microsoft added a number of new features to Office, including the ability for multiple users to edit one document together.

 Microsoft Office 365